jwelker110/neighborhood-map/README.md

 Users should be able to select a location marker and be presented with that location's information, queried from a 3rd party API.

-Checkout the [live]() version of this project (Please note: the backend is not configured and this live version will not contain details for any locations).

 ### Frameworks/technologies used
 - [Bootstrap CSS](http://getbootstrap.com/)
 - [Knockoutjs](https://knockoutjs.com/) - for Bootstrap